aeriaframework/docs/aeria-ui/components/aeria-info.md

 ## Introduction

-This component will render the content of the `text` slot inside a floating baloon when the mouse pointer is hovering the `default` slot.
+This component will render the content of the `text` slot inside a floating baloon whenever the hover state is active.
+It comes handy when you need to provide more info about something where size doesn't fit.

 ## Example